 There were basically two main routes we could consider – private/charity based agencies or our local authority.
 This may be a bit of a generalisation, but the former tend to have older children or those that are deemed harder to place.
-Potentially these could be children with physical, mental of developmental issues or larger sibling groups.
+Potentially these could be children with physical, mental or developmental issues, or larger sibling groups.
 As we were hoping for a younger child that was as healthy as possible, we applied to our local authority in line with the guidance we were given.
 I have to be totally honest, after all the years of heartache and waiting, I didn’t think I would be strong enough to take on a child with more challenging needs.
 Writing that now actually feels really selfish.
 However, this is the truth of how I felt.
 If you do adopt a child with some ongoing challenges there are some fantastic support channels out there.
 I’ll cover these on a later blog.

 We also had to face the fact that although we had managed to recover the financial burden of fertility treatments, we were not in a particularly strong long term financial position.
 We couldn’t afford for me to take more than a year off work.
 Thankfully, my employer provided a really good adoption leave package.
 Others are not so fortunate and may only receive statutory adoption pay.
 If you are self employed, you are not normally even entitled to this.
 So for us, to have a child that needed additional support for significant health issues, disabilities, behavioural or other complex needs, would have been too challenging.
 Not just financial, but emotionally.
 Not feeling confident we could provide the ongoing support they needed, wouldn’t have been fair on them.
 Or us.